Sulaf Al-Shaikhly has a unique immigration story. She was born in New York, then moved to Iraq at age 6.

 Nine months after her arrival, a cousin told her about a job readiness program at Upwardly Global.
 “Upwardly Global counselors used their network to help mentees.
 They helped us with résumés and mock interviews.”
-Through Upwardly Global, Sulaf landed a job at WES, where she has worked for the past nine years and been promoted twice, to manager and advanced evaluation specialist.
+Through Upwardly Global, Sulaf landed a job at WES.
+In the past nine years, she achieved two promotions (to manager and advanced evaluation specialist).

 Marketing Transferable Skills

 Transferable skills are the skills that go with you from one job to the next—or one country to the next.
-There can be many professional integration barriers beyond your control, such as not having your degree from abroad recognized, or having to meet regulatory requirements for licensing and re-credentialing.
-But identifying, enhancing, and expanding portable skills and competencies will enable you to adapt to changing circumstances.
+There can be many professional integration barriers beyond your control.
+For example, employers might not recognize your degree from abroad.
+Or, you might have to meet regulatory requirements for licensing and re-credentialing.
+But you can chance your circumstances by identifying, enhancing, and expanding portable skills and competencies.

 Of transferable skills, Sulaf notes, “In other countries that term is not very well known.
 You instinctively know your skills are transferable, but you don’t know of or use that term…I also wasn’t really strategizing how to use my transferable skills.
 Instead, my attitude was more, ‘Let me see what’s out there and if it fits me, then I’m applying.
 If the job requirements are things I know I can do, then I’m going to apply.’”